ravish0007/figlet-in/README.md

 # figlet-in
 Figlet font for Indian languages

+## Disclaimer
+Due to short amount of time, it has become banner like, nevertheless it can be hacked quite easily, my anxiety said "F$#k it!
+Ship it"

 TODO: <br>
 [x] Extract unicode ranges for Indian Languages <br>
 [x] Generate image for each unicode character <br>